endojs/endo/packages/ses/lockdown-options.md

 Because it is unsafe, we propose that the `stack` property be "normative optional", meaning that a conforming implementation may omit it.
 Further, if present, it should be present only as a deletable accessor property inherited from `Error.prototype` so that it can be deleted.
-However, the actual stack information would be available by other means, so the SES console can still operate as described above.
+The actual stack information would be available by other means, the `getStack` and `getStackString` functions&mdash;special powers available only in the start compartment&mdash;so the SES console can still `operate` as described above.

+On v8&mdash;the JavaScript engine powering Chrome, Brave, and Node&mdash;the default error behavior is much more dangerous.
+The v8 `Error` constructor provides a set of
+[static methods for accessing the raw stack information](https://v8.dev/docs/stack-trace-api) that are used to create error stack string.
+Some of this information is consistent with the level of disclosure provided by the proposed `getStack` special power above.
+Some go well beyond it.

+The `errorTaming` option to `lockdown` do not affect the safety of the `Error` constructor.
+In all cases, after calling `lockdown`, the tamed `Error` constructor in the start compartment follows ocap rules.
+Under v8 it emulates most of the magic powers of the v8 `Error` constructor&mdash;those consistent with the level of disclosure of the proposed `getStack`.
+In all cases, the `Error` constructor shared by all other compartments is both safe and powerless.

+See the [error README](./src/error/README.md) for an in depth explanation of the relationship between errors, `assert` and the virtual `console`.

 ```js
 lockdown(); // errorTaming defaults to 'safe'